A confident and exciting exploration of the power of female intuition over probability.

 Steve isn't the only man to think this way.

-The generals themselves and the politicians in the backrooms work to minimize casualties and slowly reduce the enemy’s capability of making war—an approach that only serves to extend and increase the ferocity of the atrocities (Overall Story Problem of Reduction).
+The generals themselves and the politicians in the backrooms work to minimize casualties and slowly reduce the enemy's capability of making war—an approach that only serves to extend and increase the ferocity of the atrocities (Objective Story Problem of Reduction).

 Diana and Steve develop a budding romance around the struggle to conceive of the other's world (Relationship Story Concern of Conceiving).
 Letting a clock tell you what to do, sleeping alone because you shouldn't lie with someone you're not married to, acknowledging their need for one another, and discussing the comical sexual deficiencies of the male species provide thematic context for their relationship (Permission, Expediency, Need, and Deficiency—all Issues found within a Concern of Conceiving).
 Instigating that first step—whether it be on the boat, on the battlefield, or on the airfield at the end—drives them to come into conflict and eventually drives them towards the ultimate symbol of love (Relationship Story Problem of Proaction—self-sacrifice).

-The development of their relationship eventually leads Steve to change his approach (Influence Character Resolve Changed).
-He confesses his love to Diana, gives her his watch as a symbol of altering his thinking towards the feminine, boards the airplane and destroys Maru’s poison gas.
-By literally making a big scene, he tosses aside the male preference for probability over time and shows Diana what mankind truly deserves (Influence Character Solution of Production).
+The development of their relationship eventually leads Steve to change his approach (Obstacle Character Resolve Changed).
+He confesses his love to Diana, gives her his watch as a symbol of altering his thinking towards the feminine, boards the airplane and destroys Maru's poison gas.
+By literally making a big scene, he tosses aside the male preference for probability over time and shows Diana what mankind truly deserves (Obstacle Character Solution of Production).
 This heroic act motivates Diana to reaffirm her initial intention and stand-up to defeat Aries once and for all (Main Character Resolve of Steadfast).

 In a slight structural misstep that perhaps made its way in as a result of a more male-oriented understanding, Diana confirms her steadfastness to Aries by telling him: "It's not about what you deserve, it's about what you believe."
 Belief, or faith, is the Male understanding of Knowing.
 For Diana's line to truly resonate with the rest of the narrative, it should have read: "It's not about what you deserve, it's about what you know."